When and How to Convert to Another EHR System

 - Loss of opportunity cost and added workaround expenses

-Although EHRs may fail for myriad reasons, our experiences from consulting with practices reveal the top 10 reasons failures occur:
+Although EHRs may fail for many reasons, our experiences from consulting with practices reveal the top 10 reasons EHR failures occur:

 - The system was defective.